flipp-oss/deimos/README.md

 > This feature is implemented and tested with MySQL database ONLY.

 Sometimes, the Kafka message needs to be saved to multiple database tables.
-For example, if a `User` topic provides you metadata and profile image for users, we might want to save it to multiple tables: `Metadata` and `Images`.
+For example, if a `User` topic provides you metadata and profile image for users, we might want to save it to multiple tables: `User` and `Image`.

 - The `association_list` configuration allows you to achieve this use case.
-- The optional `bulk_import_id_column` config allows you to set up a column to link parent-child relationships while saving records to the database.
+- The optional `bulk_import_id_column` config allows you to specify column_name on `record_class` which can be used to retrieve IDs after save.
+Defaults to `bulk_import_id`

 You must override the `build_records` and `bulk_import_columns` methods on your ActiveRecord class for this feature to work.
 - `build_records` - This method is required to set the value of the `bulk_import_id` column and map Kafka messages to ActiveRecord model objects.
-- `bulk_import_columns` - Use this to list model attributes that should be saved during the bulk import step.
+- `columns(klass)` - Should return an array of column names that should be used by ActiveRecord klass during SQL insert operation.
+- `key_columns(messages, klass)` -  Should return an array of column name(s) that makes a row unique.
 ```ruby
 class MyBatchConsumer < Deimos::ActiveRecordConsumer